-- (1) A mutual fund shall not purchase an option that is not a clearing corporation option or enter into a swap or a forward contract unless - (a) the option, swap or contract has a remaining term to maturity of - (i) three years or less, or - (ii) between three and five years if, at the time of the transaction, the option, swap or contract provides the mutual fund with a right, at its election, to eliminate its exposure under the option, swap or contract no later than three years after the mutual fund has purchased the option or entered into the swap or contract; and - (b) at the time of the transaction, the option, swap or contract, or equivalent debt of the counterparty, or of a person or company that has fully and unconditionally guaranteed the obligations of the counterparty in respect of the option, swap or contract, has an approved credit rating. - (2) If the credit rating of an option that is not a clearing corporation option, the credit rating of a swap or forward contract, or the credit rating of the equivalent debt of the writer or guarantor of the option, swap or contract, falls below the level of approved credit rating while the option, swap or contract is held by a mutual fund, the mutual fund shall take the steps that are reasonably required to close out its position in the option, swap or contract in an orderly and timely fashion. - (3) Despite any other provisions contained in this Part, a mutual fund may enter into a trade to close out all or part of a position in a specified derivative, in which case the cash cover held to cover the underlying market exposure of the part of the position that is closed out may be released. - (4) The mark-to-market value of the exposure of a mutual fund under its specified derivatives positions with any one counterparty other than an acceptable clearing corporation or a clearing corporation that clears and settles transactions made on a futures exchange listed in Appendix A, calculated in accordance with subsection (5), shall not exceed, for a period of 30 days or more, 10 percent of the net assets of the mutual fund. - (5) The mark-to-market value of specified derivatives positions of a mutual fund with any one counterparty shall be, for the purposes of subsection (4),

-- (a) if the mutual fund has an agreement with the counterparty that provides for netting or the right of set-off, the net mark-to-market value of the specified derivatives positions of the mutual fund; and - (b) in all other cases, the aggregated mark-to-market value of the specified derivative positions of the mutual fund.
+- (c) the equivalent debt of the counterparty, or of a person or company that has fully and unconditionally guaranteed the obligations of the counterparty in respect of the option, debt-like security, swap or contract, has a designated rating. - (2) If the credit rating of an option that is not a clearing corporation option, the credit rating of a debt-like security, swap or forward contract, or the credit rating of the equivalent debt of the writer or guarantor of the option, debt-like security, swap or contract, falls below the level of designated rating while the option, debt-like security, swap or contract is held by a mutual fund, the mutual fund must take the steps that are reasonably required to close out its position in the option, debt-like security, swap or contract in an orderly and timely fashion. - (3) Despite any other provisions contained in this Part, a mutual fund may enter into a trade to close out all or part of a position in a specified derivative, in which case the cash cover held to cover the underlying market exposure of the part of the position that is closed out may be released. - (4) The mark-to-market value of the exposure of a mutual fund under its specified derivatives positions with any one counterparty other than an acceptable clearing corporation or a clearing corporation that clears and settles transactions made on a futures exchange listed in Appendix A, calculated in accordance with subsection (5), must not exceed, for a period of 30 days or more, 10 percent of the net asset value of the mutual fund. - (5) The mark-to-market value of specified derivatives positions of a mutual fund with any one counterparty must be, for the purposes of subsection (4), - (a) if the mutual fund has an agreement with the counterparty that provides for netting or the right of set-off, the net mark-to-market value of the specified derivatives positions of the mutual fund; and - (b) in all other cases, the aggregated mark-to-market value of the specified derivative positions of the mutual fund.